barebox/barebox/Documentation/migration-guides/migration-2025.05.0.rst

   and using the hardware config FIP slot only as dummy.
   See the lxa-tac board for an example.

+* ``barebox-sama5d27-som1-ek-xload-mmc.img`` has been renamed to
+  ``barebox-sama5d27-som1-ek-xload.img`` and
+  ``barebox-groboards-sama5d27-giantboard-xload-mmc.img`` has been renamed to ``barebox-groboards-sama5d27-giantboard-xload.img`` to reflect that the same image is now also bootable from QSPI flash.

+* Clock initialization for RK356x is no longer hardcoded, but is now specified in the device tree. barebox device trees not including ``#include rk356x.dtsi`` (in ``arch/arm/dts``) may regress.

 Shell and magic variables
 -------------------------